Dr Philip Powell BA (Hons) Sussex, PhD Sheffield

 - Powell PA, Overton PG & Simpson J (2014) The Revolting Self: An Interpretative Phenomenological Analysis of the Experience of Self‐Disgust in Females With Depressive Symptoms.
 Journal of Clinical Psychology, 70(6), 562-578.

-- Overton PG, Powell PA & Simpson J (2013) When disgust leads to dysphoria: A three-wave longitudinal study assessing the temporal relationship between self-disgust and depressive symptoms..
-Cognition and Emotion, 27, 900-913.
+- Powell PA, Simpson J & Overton PG (2013) When disgust leads to dysphoria: A three-wave longitudinal study assessing the temporal relationship between self-disgust and depressive symptoms.
+Cognition & Emotion, 27(5), 900-913.

 Conference proceedings papers

-- Huck J, Coulton P, Gullick D, Powell P, Roberts J, Hudson-Smith A, De-Jode M & Mavros P (2015) Supporting empathy through embodiment in the design of interactive systems.
-TEI 2015 - Proceedings of the 9th International Conference on Tangible, Embedded, and Embodied Interaction (pp 523-528)
+- Huck J, Coulton P, Gullick D, Powell P, Roberts J, Hudson-Smith A, De-Jode M & Mavros P (2015) Supporting Empathy Through Embodiment in the Design of Interactive Systems (pp 523-528)

-- Barthel R, Mavros P, Roberts J & Powell P (2014) Designing interactive systems to encourage empathy between users.
-Proceedings of the Conference on Designing Interactive Systems: Processes, Practices, Methods, and Techniques, DIS (pp 13-16)
+- Coulton P, Huck J, Hudson-Smith A, Barthel R, Mavros P, Roberts J & Powell P (2014) Designing interactive systems to encourage empathy between users (pp 13-16)

 - McDool EM, Powell P, Roberts J & taylor K (2016) Social Media Use and Children’s Wellbeing.
 Sheffield Economics Research Papers (SERPS), 2016011.
 View this article in WRRO